 By tracking changes the microbes underwent during fermentation, the scientists were able to confirm these connections, though the precise nature of the relationship still remains a mystery.

-Another, who goes by the moniker Lb. kefiranofaciens, is now known to be associated with a slightly cheesy aftertaste.
-Other microbial species were also found colluding with unspecified groups of metabolites related to buttery and fruity flavors.
+Another, who goes by the moniker Lb. kefiranofaciens, is known to be associated with a slightly cheesy aftertaste.
+Other microbial species were found colluding with unspecified groups of metabolites related to buttery and fruity flavors.